jjcarrier/spi-flash-analyzer/README.md

   final line.
 This may manifest itself in other locations.
 This issue has not been investigated in great detail yet to know if this is an issue of the Logic software itself or the plugin.
+- The plugin makes use of at least one global variable which may result in abnormal behavior in multi-instance usage.
+- Dummy bits are likely not handled correctly in some use-cases.
+Some modes may depend on a settings register to determine correct dummy-cycle setting, some commands depend on SPI/DPI/QPI modes, others may depend on communication frequency.
+It is likely the plugin will require additional user-settings to provide required flexibility for initial state and then monitor for changes at run time.

 ## Bug Reporting & Feature Requests